-The average hourly pay for a Medical Records Clerk in Atlanta, Georgia is $14.69.
+The average hourly pay for a Medical Records Clerk in Atlanta, Georgia is $14.99.

 Medical records clerks normally report to an office manager or supervisor, and are expected to handle many different roles as regards the handling of records, files, and data.
 They often help with the handling and filing of data, which can involve filing various patient charts and files in physical form and through computer data entry.
 In most medical offices, the clerk is expected to scan and file various documents related to prescriptions and prescription files as well.
-In addition to this da…Read more

 Medical Records Clerk Job Listings

-Popular Skills for Medical Records Clerk
+What Are Popular Skills for Medical Records Clerks?

-An early career Medical Records Clerk with 1-4 years of experience earns an average total compensation (includes tips, bonus, and overtime pay) of $13.12 based on 11 salaries.
-A mid-career Medical Records Clerk with 5-9 years of experience earns an average total compensation of $15.32 based on 11 salaries.
-An experienced Medical Records Clerk with 10-19 years of experience earns an average total compensation of $15.32 based on 7 salaries.
+An early career Medical Records Clerk with 1-4 years of experience earns an average total compensation (includes tips, bonus, and overtime pay) of $14.32 based on 11 salaries.
+A mid-career Medical Records Clerk with 5-9 years of experience earns an average total compensation of $15.42 based on 7 salaries.
+An experienced Medical Records Clerk with 10-19 years of experience earns an average total compensation of $15.32 based on 6 salaries.